HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <li>NHI Identifier</li>
 <li>Match Score</li>
 <li>Display a flag/indicate when a patient in the search result has multiple names</li>
+Note:
-The application must display multiple results if they are returned.
-Results must be presented in descending order of the match score</td>
+<li>The application must display multiple results if they are returned.</li>
+<li>Results must be presented in descending order of the match score.</li></td>
 <td>Given Name: Noah <br />
 Middle Name: James <br />
 Surname: Owen <br />
 Gender: M <br />
 DOB: 1949-10-30 (30th October 1949)</td>
 <td>Input: Minimum search criteria can be entered <br />
-Output: The top result returned in the search should be NHI ZBH6793 <br />
+Output: The top result returned in the search should be NHI ZAT4626 <br />
 Output: Minimum search result identity attributes are all present in result list
 </td>
 <td>mandatory</td></tr>